Mosconi Cup: Jayson Shaw the hero as Europe demolish USA

 Europe win the annual transatlantic tussle on the penultimate night to make it 13-13 overall, with one tie between the sides; Jayson Shaw crowned MVP; Both sides will reconvene in December 2021 when the event heads back Stateside and you can watch all the action on Sky Sports

-Jayson Shaw sunk the winning shot for Team Europe, who demolish USA 11-3 to regain the Mosconi Cup for the first time in three years at Coventry's Ricoh Arena.
+Jayson Shaw sunk the winning shot for Team Europe, who demolished USA 11-3 to regain the Mosconi Cup for the first time in three years at Coventry's Ricoh Arena.

 Europe sowed the seeds for success with a 5-0 rout on Wednesday and they returned to complete the job with Eagle Eye Shaw sinking the pot against Shane Van Boening to win the title with a night to spare.